Canyon Concert Ballet’s Frequently Asked Questions

 When are Company Auditions?

-Company auditions take place at the end of August each year.
+Company auditions take place in May each year.
 Auditions are open to everyone, so please don’t hesitate to try out even if you’re new to Canyon Concert Ballet!
 If selected to join our company, you must meet class requirements at Canyon Concert Ballet and will need to register for classes if you have not already done so.

 May I just dance in the Summer?